devilesk/dota-map-coordinates/README.md

 # dota-map-coordinates

 Custom game for dumping map entity coordinate data to JSON and scripts for generating elevation and vision related images.
-See [dota interactive map](https://github.com/devilesk/dota-interactive-map) for an application of the data.
+See [dota vision simulation](https://github.com/devilesk/dota-vision-simulation) and [dota interactive map](https://github.com/devilesk/dota-interactive-map) for an application of the data.

 Usage: